 How can one manage bad debts effectively?

-Debt management is vital to a business as it ensures that the company has enough working capital to reinvest and grow.
+Debt management is vital to a business as it ensures the company has enough working capital to reinvest and grow.
 Effectively managing debt requires some thought and planning and can be controlled with these simple steps.

 Implement a credit policy